Skip to content

 Your fieldBuild your own CO application from the CO template.

-Go to the GitHub link for your chosen domain (see table above).
+Go to the GitHub link for your chosen domain below.
 Click the green “Code” button, then click “Download ZIP”.
-Unzip the downloaded file and move the folder to your Documents.
+Unzip the file and move the folder to your Documents.

 Download workspace ZIP.
 Unzip and move the folder to your Documents.